 On January 21, 2020, U.S. District Judge Alvin K. Hellerstein granted final approval to a $1.025 billion settlement in this high-profile shareholder class action against VEREIT Inc., formerly known as American Realty Capital Properties (ARCP).
 Ms. Reiser’s client, New York City Retirement Systems, served as a court-appointed class representative.

-On August 24, 2017, U.S. District Judge Alvin K. Hellerstein certified this securities fraud case as a class action, indicating that all factors for approving the class were met, including that the stock traded in an efficient market.
-Judge Hellerstein appointed Cohen Milstein’s client New York City Retirement Systems a class representative.
+On August 24, 2017, Judge Hellerstein certified this securities fraud case as a class action, indicating that all factors for approving the class were met, including that the stock traded in an efficient market and appointed Cohen Milstein’s client New York City Retirement Systems a class representative.

 In January 2015, New York City Retirement Systems and other named plaintiffs, filed complaints in the U.S. District Court in New York claiming that American Realty Capital Properties (ARCP), now known as VEREIT, Inc., a real estate investment trust, and others violated federal securities laws by making false and misleading statements and by misrepresenting the company's business and prospects, and engaged in a scheme to deceive the market and a course of conduct that artificially inflated prices of American Realty securities.
 Specifically, the complaint alleges, ARCP misstated its adjusted funds from operations, or AFFO, a measure of REIT performance, by about $23 million total in the first and second quarters of 2014.